 Parents of teens whose partners have become pregnant can support their teen as they figure out their new responsibilities.
 Teens whose partners become pregnant don’t get to decide if their partner has an abortion or gives birth, and may feel a range of emotions.
 Teen fathers are also expected to provide child support just like fathers over age 18, and may need help handling new financial responsibilities.

 You may be worried about your own ability to help with money or child care.
-Setting expectations and boundaries from the start can help you and your teen avoid conflict down the road.
+Setting expectations and boundaries from the start can help you and your teen avoid conflict in the future.
 But while you think about the kind of help you can offer, try not to let any anger you may have about the situation prevent you from seeing how important your help is.
 Punishing your teen by refusing to help can do long lasting damage to your relationship.
 It can also make things like finishing high school, going to college, or starting a career harder for them.